Before discussing a brand persona, let us explore what a brand or branding is all about.

 It is because customers report higher satisfaction when a brand is consistent.
 They are also more likely to become loyal users of the brand when they are happy.
 The secret is that it should match the consumer personality.
 Otherwise, you have got no chance to resonate with them.

-However, branding doesn’t develop overnight.
+Branding doesn’t develop overnight.
 People don’t trust a new brand easily.
 It’s here that a marketing team needs to deliver by overcoming the challenge.
 It is here that a small business loses its patience and quit.

 As branding is a long-term strategy and it involves creating the essential brand knowledge.
 It means the first task of a marketing team is to create positive experience, and associations around the target brand.
 In the process you are building the target brand persona by resonating with the brand customers.
+A great deal of communication is undertaken by the entrepreneur or the branding team.